MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure/v4.0.0/Get-AzureDataDisk.md

 The command passes the virtual machine to the current cmdlet by using the pipeline operator.
 The current cmdlet gets all the data disks for this virtual machine.

-### Example 2: Get a specific data disk for a vituralvirtual machinevirtual
+### Example 2: Get a specific data disk for a virtual machine
 ```
 PS C:\> Get-AzureVM "ContosoService" -Name "VirtualMachine07" | Get-AzureDataDisk -LUN 2
 ```